 Dinosaurs encourage children’s dispositions for learning.
 They were magnificent and it is almost impossible not to be curious about them.
 Children will want to know more about them and will facilitate their own discovery.

-Dinosaurs is an excellent topic for project work that can be guided by the children’s interests.
+The topic of dinosaurs is excellent for inspiring project work that can be guided by the children’s interests.
 Children can find answers to their questions by researching and investigating.
 They will connect with the places where dinosaurs lived and the natural materials that were in their environment.

 Outcome 3: Children are effective communicators

 Project work helps children engage with a wide range of texts.
-The answers to their questions can be found in books, from picture books to encyclopaedias.
-Children can also use videos and the Internet to access information and investigate ideas.
+The answers to their questions can be found in many texts, from picture books to encyclopaedias.
+Children can also use videos and the internet to access information and investigate ideas.

 “There are plenty of dinosaur activities that can implemented with young children to develop scientific and creative skills, language skills and more,” says Fiona.
 “Dinosaurs existed in all shapes and sizes and moved in a variety of ways.
 Through small world and role-play children can re-enact ideas about how they moved and behaved, and create new stories and ideas, a creative skill important for a scientist today.”